AZ_PRIVILEGED_ROLE_ADMIN

 • Eligible assignments (if PIM is enabled)

-If a group is assigned:
+4. If a group is assigned:

-• Enumerate its transitive members (include nested groups) to identify effective users.
+• Enumerate its transitive members (nested included).

-If PIM is used:
+5. If PIM is used:

 Exploitation